mirzawaqasahmed/f5-big-iq-lab/docs/class01/module3/lab1.rst

 .. note :: If you prefer not to wait until the app is created, you can switch the variable ``wait`` to ``no`` in the playbook.

-Connect as **david** (select Auth Provider local) and check on BIG-IQ the application has been correctly created.
+Connect as **olivia** (select Auth Provider local) and check on BIG-IQ the application has been correctly created.